About the Orthodox Christian Church

 Late

 The western hemisphere is dominated almost exclusively by the Roman Catholic Church.
 If not directly, then indirectly by those whose primary description of belief is against the Roman Catholic Church.
 It’s simply the way history happened.
-As of 2010 it is estimated there are only about 800,000 Orthodox Christians here in the United States (of the roughly 300 million worldwide).
+As of 2010 it was estimated there were only about 800,000 Orthodox Christians here in the United States (of the roughly 300 million worldwide).
 However, the Orthodox Church is becoming increasingly present and well-known in the U.S.

 Mis-taken

 Orthodoxy, to the casual passerby, may look like Roman Catholicism.
 You may have seen scenes from an Orthodox service in a movie (though probably inaccurately portrayed) and just written it off as a form of Roman Catholicism.
-If you take a slightly closer look though, you’ll see that Orthodox Christianity is as different from Roman Catholicism as East is from West.
+If you take a slightly closer look though, you’ll see that Orthodox Christianity is as different from Roman Catholicism / Protestantism as East is from the West.

 Eastern / Greek / Russian Orthodox?
 What’s the difference?